nf-core/raredisease/docs/usage.md

 <sup>7</sup>Used to limit your analysis to specific contigs.
 Can be used to remove alignments to unplaced contigs to minimize potential errors.
 This parameter should be used in conjunction with the `extract_alignments` parameter.<br />
 <sup>8</sup>When set to true, alignments to alt/unplaced contigs are removed after alignment using samtools view, retaining only primary chromosomes (GRCh37: 1-22,X,Y,MT / GRCh38: chr1-chr22,chrX,chrY,chrM).
 Note that this will affect all downstream variant calling, as variants will only be called on these primary chromosomes.<br />

+### BAM QC metrics tool

+By default, BAM-level QC metrics are collected with Picard (`CollectMultipleMetrics`, `CollectHsMetrics`, `CollectWgsMetrics`).

+Set `--qc_metrics_tool riker` to instead collect these metrics with a single [Riker](https://github.com/fulcrumgenomics/riker) `multi` run.

+When `riker` is selected it is used regardless of aligner for the alignment, insert-size and GC-bias metrics (and, when a target BED is set, the hybrid-capture metrics), but when `--aligner sentieon` is used the WGS coverage metrics are still produced by Sentieon (matching the Picard path).

+Targeted (hybrid-capture) metrics are produced only when a target BED is supplied.

 ##### 2. QC stats from the alignment files

 | Mandatory                                                    | Optional                            |